mastodon/fediverse_auxiliary_service_provider_specifications/discovery/v0.1/02_content_ingestion.md

 * `source` lets the FASP know in reply to which of its request this announcement is sent.
 It MUST include an object with either a `subscriptionId` or a `backfillRequestId`.
-* `objectType` MUST mirror the object type given in the original subscription or backfill request.
+* `category` MUST mirror the category given in the original subscription or backfill request.
 * `objectUris` is an array of URIs representing the objects.
 * `eventType` MUST be present for events and be one of `new`, `update`,